The Stanley Park Seawall is a paved walking and cycling waterfront pathway that goes all the way around the edge of Stanley Park in Vancouver.

 If you ever get the chance and it’s a sunny day, this is a walk you should definitely do.
 As you’ll see in the video, the Stanley Park Seawall is an incredible place to go for a walk!
 And it’s free to do!

-To learn more about Vancouver’s world-famous urban playground see our article about Stanley Park.
+To learn more about Vancouver’s world-famous urban playground, see our article about Stanley Park and or the City of Vancouver‘s website.

 To learn more about the city where the park is located, click City of Vancouver.